20 System Upgrade Controller #

 command, see fleet apply.

-Transfer the system-upgrade-controller-bundle.yaml bundle to your management cluster machine:
+bundle to your management cluster machine:scp system-upgrade-controller-bundle.yaml <machine-address>:<filesystem-path>

 On your management cluster, validate that the Bundle is deployed: